How to Make Flaky Tender Pie Crust

 Tips & Tools for Flaky Tender Pie Crust

 [Alanna: Please know, these products are recommended because they are making a big difference in my own pie crusts.
-Be assured, I'm not being paid to recommend them, nor do I receive any compensation if you choose to buy them -- well, except perhaps your gratitude for straight-up recommendations for good products. ;-)]
+Be assured, I'm not being paid to recommend them, nor do I receive any compensation if you choose to buy them.]

 Pictured are a nine-inch Pyrex pie pan; inside it is a metal benchknife; leaning on it is a flour duster; a silicone brush; a hand-held pastry blender; a rolling pin; and a Rollpat.

 Two pie-crust tools are essential, a Rollpat and a pastry blender.
-Others are useful but not essential.
 [Alanna: Agreed.]

-The first is the Rollpat.
-Like the Silpat we use for baking, a Rollpat is a silicone mat by Fiberlux.
-It is dough mat (also called a pastry mat) too large for the oven but large enough for rolling both pie crust and puff pastry.
-It's like an updated pastry cloth that's easier to use (it doesn't slip on the counter top), larger (with ample space for flipping the dough), and more sanitary (dishwasher safe).
-[Alanna: I love-love-love the Rollpat.
-Please be aware that until November 23, the Rollpat is available from Kitchen Conservatory at a Weekly Special price of $34.95, with no shipping costs.]
+#1 Essential - Rollpat Like the Silpat used for baking, a Rollpat is a silicone mat made by a company called Fiberlux.
+It is a dough mat (it is also called a pastry mat) too large for the oven but large enough for rolling both pie crust and puff pastry.
+It's like an updated pastry cloth that's easier to use since it doesn't slip on the counter top, larger with ample space for flipping the dough, and more sanitary and dishwasher safe.
+[Alanna: I love-love-love the Rollpat.]

-A benchknife is also useful for turning the pastry during rolling.
-The flour duster (which the Kitchen Conservatory staff calls a 'fairy duster') lightly sprinkles flour, icing sugar, etc. [Alanna: I love the benchknife and now keep it handy not only for pastry but also for scooping up chopped vegetables.
-The flour duster works really well, too.]
+Benchknife A benchknife is used for turning the pastry during rolling.
+[Alanna: I love the benchknife and now keep it handy not only for pastry but also for scooping up chopped vegetables.}

-For a double-crust pie, a nine-inch shallow glass or ceramic pan is the perfect proportion of filling and crust.
+Nine-inch Shallow Glass or Ceramic Pan For a double-crust pie, this size and depth pie pan is the perfect proportion of filling and crust.

 Reminded by the adage "Cold dough, hot oven", use ice water to wet the flour mixture.
 A gravy strainer isn’t required but is useful because it both strains out the ice cubes and controls the water flow.
 When making pie crusts, make the ice water first-off so it can be as cold as possible.